capport-wg/api/draft-ietf-capport-api.md

 The following key MUST be included in the top-level of the JSON structure returned by the API server:

 - "captive" (boolean): indicates whether the client is in a state of captivity, i.e it has not satisfied the conditions to access the external network.
-If the client is captive (i.e. captive=true), it can still be allowed enough access for it to perform server authentication {{server-auth}}.
+If the client is captive (i.e. captive=true), it will still be allowed enough access for it to perform server authentication ({{server-auth}}).

 The following keys can be optionally included in the top-level of the JSON structure returned by the API server: